 We are prepared for these challenges because it has met them before – and we can do it for you too.
 Reach out and contact us today and become a truly international marketplace.

-All the negotiation, all of the product displays, all of the attention paid on the user experience is wasted if you can not guarantee the delivery of the good or service.
-That is the basic interpretation of shipping with a digital marketplace, but there are bigger challenges than that.
-In general, the sellers are not going to want to pay for shipping to the customer; that is a standard that Amazon has set, and the general public seems to have embraced that.
-Buyers are generally willing to pay for shipping but want a customised experience and wants to minimise its expenses.
-As a marketplace owner, you want to minimise shipping fees because that transaction does not benefit you and can alienate customers.
+In general, sellers are not going to want to pay for shipping to the customer.
+That is a standard that Amazon has set, and the general public seems to have embraced that.
+Buyers are generally willing to pay for shipping, but they want a customised experience and want to minimise their expenses.
+As a marketplace owner, you want to minimise shipping fees because it does not benefit your bottom-line and can alienate customers.

-We have analysed 200 different marketplace sites to determine how each handled the shipping question and learned how to build a simple, clean interface that would allow buyers to choose the shipping method best for them.
-The interface informs the buyer how much each shipping option costs and when they would receive their product.
-While it appears simple to the buyer, the complex, but well-controlled workflow underneath the interface assures that every quote will be right every time.
-We have experience building interfaces that work directly with shipping companies, such as UPS, to automate the delivery process.
+We have analysed 200 different marketplace platforms to determine how each handled shipping.
+This has taught us how to build a simple, clean interface that allows buyers to choose the shipping method best for them.
+The buyer is informed how much each shipping option costs and when they would receive their product.
+While it appears simple to the buyer, the complex, but well-controlled workflow underneath the interface ensures perfect delivery every time.
+Our experience includes building interfaces that work directly with shipping companies, such as UPS, to automate the delivery process.

-We have helped companies (read this client case study) to automate and customise their shipping process while keeping costs low for their customers.
-You don’t want customers to comment on the shipping process for your marketplace; you want it to be seamless and unremarkable because it is so easy.
-Make shipping easy; partner with us.
+We have helped several companies (read this client case study) to automate and customise their shipping process while keeping costs low for their customers.
+Let’s do the same for yours.

 Peter Drucker once said, “if you can’t measure it, you can’t improve it.”
 The best online marketplaces aren’t static; they evolve.
-The only way markets can evolve is in response to customer feedback and real-time data on the most important aspects of your marketplace.
-If you, as the marketplace’s administrator, are not getting that data and seeing the important trends, you cannot make the changes to evolve your marketplace.
+The only way markets can evolve is in response to customer feedback and real-time data.

-Some things are important to measure, regardless of what niche you are in, if you are a marketplace.
-Which vendors are selling the most, which products are not.
+Some things are important to measure, regardless of what niche you are in.
+E.g. which vendors are selling the most, or which products are not selling.
 However, each niche demands a specific focus and customized metric.
-To take your marketplace to the next level you need to monitor, not just the common metrics, but the one that are important to your customers and your market segment.
+To take your marketplace to the next level you need to monitor, not just the common metrics, but the ones that are important to your customers and your market segment.